wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 {lang="javascript",linenos=off}
 	$("#about-btn").click( function(event) {
 		msgstr = $("#msg").html()
-		msgstr = msgstr + "o"
+		msgstr = msgstr + "ooo"
 		$("#msg").html(msgstr)
 	 });

 On click of the element with id `#about-btn`, we first get the html inside the element with id `msg` and append "o" to it.
-Then we change the html inside the element by calling the `html` function again, but this time passing through string `msgstr` to replace the html inside that element.
+Then we change the HTML inside the element by calling the `html` function again, but this time passing through string `msgstr` to replace the html inside that element.